Ronakkk07/voice_assistant_api/README.md

 {
   "activated": true,
   "transcript": "book a cab for tomorrow",
-  "command": "book a cab for tomorrow",
-  "response": "Sure — where should I arrange the pickup?"
+  "command": "luna book a cab for tomorrow", "response": "Sure — where should I arrange the pickup?"
 }
 ```